andreas-grimm/GD-BASIC/doc/BASIC.md

 As a best practice, put all `DATA` definitions after the `END` command.
 This way the error can be avoided.
 Resolution for this issue is not planned at the moment.

+## Using an Integrated Development Environment (IDE)
+At this moment the project contains the setting to allow syntax highlighting in Microsoft's Visual Studio Code.
+This extension can be installed as follows:

+-- tbd --

 ## Alternative Projects and Information